openstax/content-copy-tool/README.md

 - different credentials for source and destination - what will be source and destination
 - name uniqueness: workspaces & modules
 - config-ify license and url's and stuff
-- use sword to create modules
+- ?use sword to create modules
-- replace getopt with optparse
 - infrastructure for user-working directory
+- config-ify role editing info
+- look into pending role requests

 ####Install requirements